dgf1979/epicodus-anagrams/README.md

-a Sinatra website that lets a user enter an amount of cents and shows the smallest number of quarters, dimes, nickels, and pennies needed to make that change
+a Sinatra website where a user inputs a single word and a list of strings/words that may be anagrams.
+After submitting the form, the user should be told which of the list of strings/words are anagrams of the target word.